-- High school graduation or G.E.D. equivalent - (If G.E.D. is less than five years old, applicants are required to take Texas Tech University's Non High School Graduate Test) - Graduation from a stateapproved program in vocational or practical nursing.
-As of 1986, this requirement, for all applicants graduating after 1986, will read "graduation from a National League for

-- Nursing accredited program of vocational or practical nursing' - 3.
-Class standing in the nursing program, year of graduation, at or above the 70th percentile and a cumulative grade point average of 2.00 or higher - Current licensure to practice as a licensed vocational nurse
+- High school graduation or G.E.D. equivalent.
+(If G.E.D. is less than five years old, applicants are required to take Texas Tech University's Non High School Graduate Test.) - Graduation from a National League for Nursing accredited program of vocational or practical nursing. - Class standing in the nursing program, year of graduation, at or above the 70th percentile and a cumulative grade point average of 2.00 or higher. - Current licensure to practice as a licensed vocational nurse.